almotasim90/DPI/Setup_EveBox.md

 ## EveBox Installation On Debian 10

-By visiting the EveBox official website [EveBox](https://evebox.org/), Then going to `Download`, There are several ways to install EveBox, I will use `.deb` file as it is easy to install in DEbian 10, After getting the file, run this command:
+By visiting the EveBox official website [EveBox](https://evebox.org/), Then going to `Download`, There are several ways to install EveBox, I will use `.deb` file as it is easy to install in Debian 10, After getting the file, run this command:

 	$ sudo dpkg -i (.deb file path)